semigm/IGME-110/exercises/videoExercise/videoExercise.md

     1.  an explanation your intent / thought process in creating the video (3 sentences or less).
     2.  the link to your video on YouTube.
     3.  links to all assets used in the video.
-2. A screenshot of your project timeline in Premiere, to show that you actually did your own edits.
+2. A screenshot of your project timeline in Shotcut, to show that you actually did your own edits.